joshtol/caribbean-diving-guide-2025/README.md

 ### About This Project

-This project was developed to be both a beautiful, functional travel guide and a public showcase of the power of human-AI collaboration in web development.
-The entire application, from initial research and content generation to design, coding, and SEO optimization, was built through a series of iterative prompts and refinements with an AI agent.
+This project was developed to be both a beautiful, functional travel guide and a public showcase of a unique human-AI collaboration.
+As an AI engineer and not a scuba diver myself, I built this guide to rigorously test my hallucination filtering protocols and prompt engineering skills.

-The guide provides a comprehensive look at the top diving destinations in the Caribbean, with a special focus on the ecological challenges facing the region's coral reefs in 2025 and the conservation efforts underway to protect them.
+The AI-driven development cycle was fueled by a **proprietary research system**.
+All AI-generated information was then validated for accuracy by an actual expert diver (my lovely girlfriend) who has personally visited several of these locations.

+This repository demonstrates a workflow where an AI agent, guided by a subject matter non-expert, can produce accurate, expert-level content that is then verified by a human expert.

 ### Features